Sure Dividend

 The company completed its purchase of leading industrial distributor Inenco in 2019.
 Inenco has operations in Australia, New Zealand and Indonesia.
 Later that month, Genuine Parts announced it was adding Todd Group, a leader in the heavy-duty aftermarket segment in France.

-Overall, it is clear that Genuine Parts’ multiple acquisitions have helped the company generate long-term growth.
+Overall, Genuine Parts’ multiple acquisitions have clearly helped the company generate long-term growth.
 The results of Genuine Parts’ growth strategy speak for themselves.
 While we don’t know what acquisitions may be on the horizon, even without them in 2022, comparable sales are driving strong growth.

 Genuine Parts divested its S.P.
-Richards US operations and its Safety Zone and Impact Products operations, as it continues to optimize its portfolio to focus on its core automotive and industrial parts businesses.
-We expect Genuine Parts to generate 6% annual earnings-per-share growth over the next five years.
+Richards US operations and its Safety Zone and Impact Products operations.
+It continues to optimize its portfolio to focus on its core automotive and industrial parts businesses.
+We expect Genuine Parts to generate 7% annual earnings-per-share growth over the next five years.

 Competitive Advantages & Recession Performance